-The precise normalisation method to be used shall be stated in the local regulations and approved by CIVL.
+The precise normalisation method to be used shall be stated in the Local Regulations.
 The score allotted to the group leaders, from which normalisations are calculated, should approximate to one-half of the value of the rounds flown.

 5.5.2.3 Grouping of Pilots